 That’s probably because guests at the Hyatt Ziva Los Cabos can order room service through 6 AM, which is much more preferable because the food is fresher than the sandwiches that may have been sitting out all day.

-Complimentary Room Service at Hyatt Ziva Los Cabos
+Room services at Hyatt Ziva Los Cabos

 Room service at the Hyatt Ziva Los Cabos is available pretty much all day and night, completely free.
 Like the free minibar, we didn’t make much use of this benefit.
 On occasion, we’d order a fruit platter, which would arrive in 20 minutes or less.